Is It Safe To Visit Sri Lanka? A Traveler’s Guide

 What are the main safety concerns in Sri Lanka?

 The main safety concerns in Sri Lanka include petty theft and scams, terrorism, and natural disasters.
 However, with some basic precautions and knowledge, visitors can have a safe and enjoyable trip.
-(See Also: Is Cyprus Safe To Visit?
-Discover The Truth)
+(See Also: Is It Safe To Visit Central African Republic?
+A Traveler’s Guide)

 What should I do in case of an emergency?